Atwood-Blauvelt mansion: Wells era

 In 1996 Jeffrey F. Wells purchased the Blauvelt mansion from his parents and assumed the role as head of the second generation commercial architectural firm, Wells Associates.
 With his wife and their three children, Jeff Wells and his family generously hosted countless banquets, galas and holiday parties to support local and international causes and charities.

 On the evening of the September 11 attacks, the Wells family opened their home to 11 orphans and many of their children's classmates who were unable to get home due to the local catastrophe.

 In 2006, the mansion was listed for sale, when local neighbors fought the sale, a "friend" of the Wells family proposed a solution which resulted in the house going into foreclosure.
 Because Jeff Wells' family had leveraged the house to provide for consistent salaries to his office staff throughout the economic recession, those offering to help return the favor by saving the mansion, instead chose to grab the altruistic family's estate and among other things.
 During the 2008 financial crisis, Jeff was conned into a "quick fix" that resulted in his family's home going to auction.
 To add insult to injury, many of his family's possessions were "misplaced" including his eldest daughter's historic book collection which bears a stamp in the front page noting that the book was from her "Blauvelt Mansion" library.
 The stolen items have occasionally been spotted on secondary markets.

 On March 22, 2013, the mansion was sold in a sheriff's auction to CareOne LLC, who paid $100 and assumed $3.9 million in mortgages on the property.
-CareOne hoped to build an assisted living facility on that location with the agreement of (Jeff Well's older brother) Tom Wells, but their efforts were met with opposition from the community and the Oradell Zoning Board.
+CareOne hoped to build an assisted living facility on that location with the agreement of (Jeff Wells' older brother) Tom Wells, but their efforts were met with opposition from the community and the Oradell Zoning Board.

 The preservation of the mansion remains uncertain as the town hopes for a boutique hotelier to sweep in and save the town's crown jewel.
 While the mansion has also been determined eligible for the New Jersey and National Registers of Historic Places, it has not been placed on either register as of 2024.
 Of the several outbuildings, only the carriage house survives.
 Since 1957 it has housed the Hiram Blauvelt Art Museum and Foundation.

 Care One, which owns the mansion, has let animals move in to help it deteriorate, raising obvious concerns that the company is waiting for the day it can demolish and develop the property.